Beautiful Country Of Malta-Ultimate Guide 2024

 • Seafood: Being an island nation, Malta offers fresh and delicious seafood.
 Marsaxlokk is particularly known for its fish restaurants.

-8. Activities and Experiences
+8. Outdoor Activities and Experiences

 • Diving and Snorkeling: Malta is a top destination for diving, with numerous sites including shipwrecks, caves, and reefs.